-For some people the attraction can be the dramatic location of the Castle – for example the clifftop location of Dunnottar cannot be beaten.
+For some people, the attraction can be the dramatic location of the Castle – for example, the clifftop location of Dunnottar cannot be beaten.
 For others it is just the sheer splendid size and history associated with the Castle and Edinburgh and Stirling Castles would be perfect examples in this instance.
-For others it is just the iconic recognition of the Castle and of course Eilean Donan Castle would is a great example of this.
+For others, it is just the iconic recognition of the Castle, and of course, Eilean Donan Castle would be an excellent example of this.
 And that is before we consider any Outlander sites.

-Urquhart Castle represents an integral part of history for Scotland both past and present.
-As one of the most visited Castles and one of the largest Castles in Scotland there are many reasons to visit.
+Urquhart Castle represents an integral part of the history for Scotland, both past and present.
+As one of the most visited Castles and one of the largest Castles in Scotland, there are many reasons to visit.

-Subjected to constant battles particularly during the Wars of Scottish Independence, then a Royal Castle before being given to Clan Grant this Castle is an important connection to Highland history.
+Subjected to constant battles, particularly during the Wars of Scottish Independence, then a Royal Castle before being given to Clan Grant, this Castle is an essential connection to Highland history.

-From the mid 1300s the Castle was frequently raided by the MacDonalds – the Lords of the Isles.
-Today as we travel around Scotland I think you have just to marvel at just how far people did travel in their lives.
-I often wonder at how long it took them and how wet and cold they might have been.
+From the mid-1300s, the Castle was frequently raided by the MacDonalds – the Lords of the Isles.
+Today as we travel around Scotland, I think you have just to marvel at how far people travelled in their lives.
+I often wonder how long it took them and how wet and cold they might have been.

-Whilst Castle inmates were beseiged during 1689-90 conflicts the garrison held out due to supplies smuggled in via these very gates.
+While Castle inmates were besieged during 1689-90 conflicts, the garrison held out due to supplies smuggled in via these gates.

-Owing to the Highlands being strong supporters of the Jacobite Cause this Highland Castle was destroyed by the English in 1692 in order to prevent Jacobite troops benefitting from it’s location meaning much of the Castle is reduced to a rubble.
+Owing to the Highlands being strong supporters of the Jacobite Cause, this Highland Castle was destroyed by the English in 1692 in order to prevent Jacobite troops from benefitting from its location, meaning much of the Castle is reduced to rubble.

-Worth noting this was 54 years before the final Battle of Culloden and only more proof of the number of historical conflicts that revolved around this huge stronghold.
+Worth noting this was 54 years before the final Battle of Culloden and is only more proof of the number of historical conflicts that revolved around this considerable stronghold.

-To give you some idea of the importance and size of the Castle remember that during Great Raid of 1545 by the MacDonalds items raided from the Castle included 3000 sheep, 2000 cattle, 400 horses, 3 boats and much more.
+To give you some idea of the importance and size of the Castle, remember that during the Great Raid of 1545 by the MacDonalds, items raided included 3000 sheep, 2000 cattle, 400 horses, 3 boats and much more.

-The most intact part of Urquhart Castle is the easily recognisable five storey medieval tower built by Clan Grant.
-Here you do get a glimpse of how people lived their lives in a Castle on Loch Ness.
+The most intact part of Urquhart Castle is the easily recognisable five-storey medieval tower built by Clan Grant.
+Here you get a glimpse of how people lived in a Castle on Loch Ness.

 Best Approach to Urquhart Castle

-My top tip is to approach like a Clansman and take a Loch cruise that combines both the Loch and a walking tour of the Castle.
-That way to get the best of the Loch by land and water.
+My top tip is to approach like a Clansman and take a Loch cruise that combines the Loch and a walking tour of the Castle.
+That way, to get the best of the Loch by land and water.